San Jose, Camarines Sur: Commerce

 The commercial activities of the town are considered as small-scale with capitalization ranging from ₱50,000 to ₱5,000,000 only.
 About 60.75% of the 48 business establishments are general stores.
-Other commercial establishments include palay traders, cono ricemill, feed dealers, bakeries, welding shops, vulcanizing shops, photo studio, cable TV operators, gasoline stations, balcksmith, textile, rural bank and drugstores.
+Other commercial establishments include palay traders, cono ricemill, feed dealers, bakeries, welding shops, vulcanizing shops, photo studio, cable TV operators, gasoline stations, blacksmith, textile, rural bank and drugstores.

 The municipal public market located at barangay Boclod has a total of 112 stalls with sizes ranging from 4x6 meters to 2.75 and 2.25 meters or an area per stall of 6.87 sq.m. to 24 sq.m.
 Some stalls have already been occupied/rented while others remained vacant.